 Want to take your child’s Minecraft education to the next level?
 Come to camp with us online, right now!
 We’ve got Minecraft down pat, and can enhance your child’s love of this popular, fun, and educational tool.
 Learn more about Minecraft coding for kids now!

 If you’ve got a camper who’s never placed a block or fought a creeper, never fear.
-We’ve got dozens of coding courses on all of today's coolest tech topics just waiting to be explored by your STEM student, offered as small group virtual summer tech camps or online classes for kids and teens.
+We’ve got dozens of coding courses on all of today's coolest tech topics just waiting to be explored by your STEM student, offered as small group virtual summer tech camps or online classes for teens.
 We can’t wait to see your child online or this summer!